jangjinny/ember-social-dashboard/README.md

 # ember-social-dashboard

 Social Dashboard to display an artists data from various social platforms.
-Built using EmberJS, NodeJS, and Boostrap.
+Built using EmberJS, NodeJS, and Bootstrap.
 Features to add: Music Player, External APIs, and tests.

 ## Screenshots